Registration Information

 - Liability

-The Summit for Dual Credit Programs is not responsible for any property damage, property loss, and bodily or personal injury to myself or others while attending the Conference.
+NACEP and STC are not responsible for any property damage, property loss, or bodily/personal injury while attending the Conference.